The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: Dark energy models

 \subsection{Dynamical dark energy model}

-After discussing the phenomenological approaches, we now introduce a novel theoretical model that aims to provide a deeper explanation for the nature of dark energy.
-We now formulate a theoretical scenario for the late Universe evolution, in which dark energy has an evolutionary character, being created by the cosmological gravitational field.
+After discussing the phenomenological approaches, we now introduce a novel theoretical model that aims to provide a deeper explanation for the nature of dark energy. \\ In particular, we formulate a theoretical scenario for the late Universe evolution, in which dark energy has an evolutionary character, being created by the cosmological gravitational field.
+For a detailed discussion see T. Schiavone et al., "Revisiting the Matter-Creation Process: Constraints from Late-Time Acceleration and the Hubble Tension", in preparation.

-We consider a flat isotropic Universe (\cite{efstathiou_planck}) (for a different geometrical setup see (\cite{divalentino_planck}), i.e. we deal with a line element of the form
+We consider a flat isotropic Universe \citep{efstathiou_planck} (for a different geometrical setup see \citet{divalentino_planck}, i.e. we deal with a line element of the form

-where $t$ denotes the synchronous time (we consider $c=1$ units), $x,y,z$ are Cartesian coordinates and $a(t)$ is the cosmic scale factor, regulating the Universe expansion process. \\ We describe the late Universe dynamics as characterized by the presence of the (dark and baryonic) matter component $\rho_m$, which retains the standard morphology and the dark energy density $\rho_ {de}$, which is associated to a constant equation of state parameter $w_{de}$ and which is created by the cosmological gravitational field via a negative pressure term $-p_c$, taking the form (\cite{matcre_calvaoLima, matcre_montani2001, elizalde_odintsov})
+where $t$ denotes the synchronous time (we consider $c=1$ units), $x,y,z$ are Cartesian coordinates and $a(t)$ is the cosmic scale factor, regulating the Universe expansion process. \\ We describe the late Universe dynamics as characterized by the presence of the (dark and baryonic) matter component $\rho_m$, which retains the standard morphology and the dark energy density $\rho_ {de}$, which is associated to a constant equation of state parameter $w_{de}$ and which is created by the cosmological gravitational field via a negative pressure term $-p_c$, taking the form \citep{matcre_calvaoLima, matcre_montani2001, elizalde_odintsov}:

 where $\Gamma$ is a phenomenological constant matter creation rate.
 Hence, the dark energy evolution is governed by the following modified continuity equation: